-‘M.A.S.H.’ star William Christopher dies at 84
+‘M*A*S*H’ star William Christopher dies at 84

 - Sure, Alabama is better, but Huskies still could have won | Matt Calkins

-Christopher is best known for the role of Father Francis Mulcahy on “M.A.S.H.,” the 1970s TV show set during the Korean War.
+Christopher is best known for the role of Father Francis Mulcahy on “M*A*S*H.,” the 1970s TV show set during the Korean War.

-“Everyone adored him,” said fellow “M.A.S.H.” actor Loretta Swit.
+“Everyone adored him,” said fellow “M*A*S*H” actor Loretta Swit.
 “A great sense of humor and a great humanitarian.
-He became TV’s quintessential padre as Father Mulcahy on M.A.S.H.
-It was the most perfect casting ever known.”
+He became TV’s quintessential padre as Father Mulcahy on ‘M*A*S*H.’ It was the most perfect casting ever known.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.